wellth-app/policies/source/sections/systems_access_policy.md

 * All passwords used in configuration scripts are secured and encrypted.
 * If a user believes their user ID has been compromised, they are required to immediately report the incident to the Security Office.

-## PaaS Customer Access to Systems
+## Customer Access to Systems

-Wellth grants PaaS customer secure system access via VPN connections.
+Wellth grants SaaS customer secure system access via API connections.
 This access is only to Customer-specific systems, no other systems in the environment.
 These connections are setup at customer deployment.
 These connections are secured and encrypted and the only method for customers to connect to Wellth hosted systems.

 In the case of data migration, Wellth does, on a case by case basis, support customers in importing data.
 In these cases Wellth support SCP assuring all data is secured and encrypted in transit.

 In the case of an investigation, Wellth will assist customers, at Wellth's discretion, and law enforcement in forensics.